keithrbennett/life_game_viewer/README.md

 they are called by the viewer, but you can implement them any way you want, even using the LifeModel as a minimal adapter to a completely different design.
-(To take this to the extreme, the model could even be implemented in Java, with a thin JRuby adapter around it.)
+(To take this to the extreme, the model could even be implemented in Java, with a thin JRuby adapter around it; or, as a RESTful web service in any arbitrary language with the adapter making calls to it.)

 A MyLifeModel skeleton file is provided in the lib/model directory as a convenient starting point for you.